elebow/efictopub/README.md

 ## What are the features though

-* Downloads stories from several supported websites
-* Requires only a URL as input
+* Automatically selects a fetching strategy based on URL, including several for Reddit
-* Produce a standard EPUB files
+* Produces standard EPUB files
 * Generates text-only covers for visibility in e-reader libraries
-* Maintains a local archive in JSON for integration with other tools
+* Maintains a local archive in JSON format for integration with other tools
-* Uses git to manage changes to the local archive
+* Uses git to manage local archive history

 ## A note about copyrights